Wesman Todd Shaw started playing the guitar when he was 12 years old. He loves nothing more than to pick one up and pluck some strings.

 - A limited-edition exact replica of the original 1960 Les Paul owned by legend Waddy Wachtel

 - Gorgeous, aged nitrocellulose lacquer finish for classic looks and feel

-- Mahogany body and figured maple top for classic warm tone and sustain
+- Mahogany body and figured maple top for a classic warm tone and sustain

 - Rare 1960 Les Paul tone with Bigsby vibrato bridge